 Education, English

-Fake News What Exactly It is and How to Spot it by James Titcomb and James Carson
+Fake News: What Exactly It Is And How To Spot It By James Titcomb And James Carson

-According to the article ‘’ Fake news what exactly it is and how to spot it” written by James Titcomb and James Carson which appeared on the Telegraph on 22nd February 2018, the Fake news seems to be a threat to democracy.
-Fake news emerged during the 2016 U.S presidential elections.
-According to the article, the Fake news is stories that tend to inform readers about a particular current event but contain no truth in them.
-They usually have tantalizing headlines, therefore, attracting more readers and a lot of sharing on the social media platform (Shapiro, 54).
-In 2016 fake news concentrated more on politics but you will surely find fake news on almost every other topic.
-It is usually very essay to publish some information and share it on social media.
-Therefore fake news quickly goes viral and can readily be accepted as truth (Bradley, 35).
-Fake news was commonly used in politics to make people have a particular opinion towards or against a specific candidate.
+They usually have tantalizing headlines, therefore attracting more readers and a lot of sharing on the social media platform (Shapiro, 54).
+In 2016, fake news concentrated more on politics, but you will surely find fake news on almost every other topic.
+It is usually very easy to publish some information and share it on social media.
+Therefore, fake news quickly goes viral and can readily be accepted as truth (Bradley, 35).
+Fake news is commonly used in politics to give people a particular opinion towards or against a specific candidate.
 Besides, it is very hard to differentiate between real and fake news.
 Therefore, people cannot trust the information they read online.
-This is because fake news looks and sound like real stories.
-Secondly is that people also like reading stories which are based on the beliefs they hold therefore making fake news popular.
+This is because fake news looks and sounds like real stories.
+Secondly, people also like reading stories that are based on the beliefs they hold, therefore making fake news popular.
 Social media plays a huge role in the spread of fake news.
 If a story is shared by a friend, one can easily believe in it even without verifying it.
-On the other hand, if a story goes viral it likely to sound legitimate.
-However big technology companies like Google and Facebook have come up with various ways in which to identify and mark fake news even before they go viral.
+On the other hand, if a story goes viral, it is likely to sound legitimate.
+However, big technology companies like Google and Facebook have come up with various ways to identify and mark fake news even before it goes viral.
 People also need to check the facts before they can share a story on social media.
 Fake news is widely used by politicians to lure people to vote for them, and the excuse given is that they have freedom of speech.
 It is also a common phrase among journalists, academics, and policymakers.
 The question, however, lies in the motives behind creating fake news.
-People create fake new for social, psychological, political and financial reasons.
+People create fake news for social, psychological, political, and financial reasons.
 Social media has made it difficult for human beings to live private lives.
-Social media platform have been put in place so that we can always assess others and continuously assess ourselves.
-Sometimes we fall, victims of these public performances, when it comes to dating, shopping, dining and traveling.
+Social media platforms have been put in place so that we can always assess others and continuously assess ourselves.
+Sometimes, we fall victim to these public performances when it comes to dating, shopping, dining, and traveling.
 The same forces have hugely affected the way we perceive information.
-Before social media came in to being only our friends and relatives knew what was going on in our lives.
-However, nowadays people can understand what we are doing, what we like just by checking on our social media pages.
-The fact that people share misleading information to us signals that we also agree with them and if we don’t it is essential for us to pay attention to it (James 20).
+Before social media came into being, only our friends and relatives knew what was going on in our lives.
+However, nowadays, people can understand what we are doing and what we like just by checking our social media pages.
+The fact that people share misleading information with us signals that we also agree with them, and if we don’t, it is essential for us to pay attention to it (James 20).
 Many people have come up with various ways in which to solve the issue of fake news.
-The primary focus concerning counterfeit news is being paid to transmission model instead of the emotional and social drivers that happen to shape the relationship between people and information.
+The primary focus concerning counterfeit news is being paid to the transmission model instead of the emotional and social drivers that happen to shape the relationship between people and information.

 Works Cited